david-04/shortycut/src/docs/shortycut.md

 ## ![](img/arrow.svg) Shortcuts as text file

 Shortcuts are stored as plain text and can be edited in any text editor.
-This makes it easy to reorganize, back up and share them with others.
+This makes it easy to reorganize, back up, and share them with others.
-Each shortcut contains a keyword, an optional description and a link:
+Each shortcut contains a keyword, an optional description, and a link:

 ```text
 [sunnies] Sunglasses at eBay https://www.ebay.com.au/sch/i.html?_nkw=sunglasses